Brutal Jail Attack Lands Daniel Matthews a 20-Year Stretch

-•three years in total for the assaults at HMP Hewell
+• Three years total for assaults at HMP Hewell

-•seven years for wounding with intent at HMP Long Lartin
+• Seven years for the stabbing at HMP Long Lartin

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.